Skip to content

 A good way to prepare for this week’s performances by Carl St.Clair and Pacific Symphony of Mussorgsky’s “Pictures at an Exhibition” in Ravel’s incomparable orchestration is to hear the piece in its original version, for solo piano.
 Here’s Alice Sara

-pacificsymphony March 12, 2018 classical music, Video No Comments Read more
+pacificsymphony March 12, 2018 Classical Music, Video No Comments Read more

 • « Previous